VAUXHALL, LONDON 1934 – A bed making history

 Noting that the retail trade was forming into large groups, and so causing the failure of many small bedding companies, Golden Slumber bought ‘Multibends’ which produced wood bends.

 This had a short lived success and the firm started looking for new markets.
-They found that there was a demand for top quality beds through the design and decorating profession.
+They found that there was a demand for high-end beds & mattresses through the design and decorating profession.
 As Multibends was the better known company all efforts were concentrated through them.

 After many happy years supplying this profession, the company found that its success and reputation could be extended by the manufacturing of sofas, chairs, stools and pouffes.
-With the experience gained over the years, Multibends can now offer top quality furniture and bedding to suit the individual requirements of our clients.
+With the experience gained over the years, Multibends can now offer luxury high-end beds & mattresses to suit the individual requirements of our clients.